 SQL INSERT

-Summary: in this tutorial, you will learn how to insert data into a table using the SQL INSERT statement.
+Summary: in this tutorial, you’ll learn how to use the SQL INSERT statement to insert a row into a table.

-SQL provides the INSERT statement that allows you to insert one or more rows into a table.
-The INSERT statement allows you to:
+In SQL, the INSERT statement allows you to insert one or more rows into a table.

 VALUES